 But it’s really not hard, thanks to some great tools available on the market and the tips I’m about to give you. 😉

-And, like all marketing materials, if you know who your organization is—if your organization has clarity of mission—it’s just a matter of figuring out how to show the world what you’re all about.
+And, like all marketing materials, if you know who your organization is—if your organization has clarity of mission—it’s simply a matter of figuring out how to show the world what you’re all about.

-Here is your guide for creating a non-profit website that brings interested people into your world, tells them what your organization is all about, invites them to be part of the work by making a donation, and then thanks them for doing so.
+Here’s your guide for creating a website that brings interested people into your world, tells them what your organization is all about, invites them to be part of the work by making a donation, and then thank them for doing so.